 1. Curriculum vitae and a sketch of your intellectual history (c.
 600 words), indicating the factors that have brought you to your present focus of intellectual and scholarly interests and what you hope to learn from doctoral study at our School.

 2. Your Master’s thesis and other major academic papers, if any.
-Please note that your thesis and papers must be written in the English, German, French, Spanish or Dutch language.
+Please note that at least one sample of writing should be included in the English, German, French, Spanish or Dutch language.
 Papers should demonstrate your scholarly capacity, be no longer than 30 pages, in your intended field of specialization and representative of your best work.

 3. A research project proposal (no more than four pages, c.
 2000 words) which should address the following issues: